markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 header-img: "img/posts/fsharp/fsharp-og-logo.jpg"
 ---

-During the pandemic, I've been spending quite a lot of time playing [iRacing](https://iracing.com) in VR.
+During the pandemic, I've been spending quite a bit of time playing [iRacing](https://iracing.com) in VR.
 I love the realism of iRacing (and how well it supports VR!), and managed to score a win in the Mazda MX-5 this season at the (sadly) now defunct Oran Park Raceway near Sydney.

 <img src="/img/posts/race-result-mazda.png" width="600" height="150" alt="First place at Oran Park Raceway">